flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 What is the easiest piece of this calculation that I can begin with?
 We know that the key formula has some intermediate calculations, how about we start with that?

+###One step closer

-One step closer: now we decided to break the problem again and test an intermediate calculation before getting to the key formula.
+Now we decided to break the problem again and test an intermediate calculation before getting to the key formula.
 But there are at least 4 intermediate calculations to go through.
 Which one should we test?
-Again, we should ask ourselves, which one is the easier to implement?
-Again use your gut to find out which one is easier.
+Again, we should ask ourselves: which one is the easier to implement?
+And again use your gut to find out which one is easier.

 So now we wrote an imaginary test to the easiest of our 4 intermediate calculations for one of the key formulas we picked.